Popular Things to Do in Icy Strait

-Icy Strait provides a pleasant experience for cruise passengers who want to explore the Alaskan hinterland a bit, browse a few decent shops and have a light lunch.
-If folklore is your thing, spend an hour at the Native Heritage Center Theater, watching traditionally costumed members of the Huna Tlingit Dancers troupe enact their tribal heritage through song, dance and storytelling.
+Native Heritage Center Theater: If folklore is your thing, spend an hour at the theater watching traditionally costumed members of the Huna Tlingit Dancers troupe enact their tribal heritage through song, dance and storytelling.

 Saltwater Salmon Fishing: This is a three-hour excursion to fish the densely populated stretches of Icy Strait.
-Warm, waterproof clothing and deck or rubber-soled shoes are essential, and the minimum age is 10.
+Warm, waterproof clothing and deck or rubber-soled shoes are essential; the minimum age to participate is 10.
 Caught fish cannot be stored on your cruise ship but can be locally processed and shipped to your home at extra cost, negotiable and payable onsite.